-Since joining LK in January 2006, Amber has represented mesothelioma victims in lawsuits filed around the country, including in New York, Delaware, Minnesota, Wisconsin, and Louisiana.
+Since joining LK in January 2006, Amber has represented mesothelioma victims in lawsuits filed around the country, including in New Jersey, New York, Delaware, Minnesota, Wisconsin, and Louisiana.
 In addition to helping secure favorable settlements, Amber has achieved a number of victories on behalf of her clients at trial.

 In November 2010, Amber acted as co-counsel to LK partner Jerome Block in a trial on behalf of a mother and son who both developed mesothelioma as a result of exposure to asbestos from automotive parts in their family’s engine rebuilding and auto mechanic business.
 The jury returned a verdict of $1.74 million.